Setting up the configuration service

 Configurations stored in the client scope can be consumed from your site or the AEM Sidekick and control functionality and behavior for visitors and authors.
 All other configurations are internal to the AEM infrastructure and cannot be accessed directly.

 The configuration is managed using REST calls to the Admin service (admin.hlx.page).
-See AEM Admin API for details of the API.
+See AEM Admin API for the full API reference.

 For existing AEM projects (coming from hlx.live) projects, the configuration service aggregates a valid configuration based on the various sources (fstab.yaml, .helix/config.xlsx, etc).
 This ensures backward compatibility, but means that some features are not available in this document mode (the traditional, distributed configuration).

 One of the new features that the configuration service can support is independent code and content definitions per site.
 A site is a combination of an org name and a site name.
-This is similar to the GitHub owner and repo tuple, but has no longer a relation to the GitHub project.
+This is similar to the GitHub owner and repo tuple, but no longer requires a direct relation to the GitHub repository.

-For example, a site named website of the org acme could have a code repository adobe/helix-website.
+For example, a site named website of the org acme could use a code repository acme/boilerplate.
 The preview URL follows the same scheme, but using site and org instead.
-In this example: https://main--website--acme.aem.page. (also notice the new 2nd level domain name, aem).
+In this example: https://main--website--acme.aem.page.

 With this new mechanism, it is now possible to have multiple sites that use different content, but use the same code repository.
 This feature is also known as “repoless”.